Entering Hill House

 On the surface, The Haunting of Hill House seems to follow a well-worn pattern: a group gathers in a supposedly haunted mansion to investigate the supernatural.
 But Professor Montague, who leads the study, is no wide-eyed believer—he’s a thorough sceptic.
 And his guests aren’t professional ghost hunters.
 Instead, he’s chosen them precisely because they’ve brushed against the inexplicable before.

 Eleanor Vance, worn down by years of loneliness and a stifling family life, couldn’t differ more from Theodora, all sharp wit and effortless charm.
-Meanwhile, Luke Sanderson, the house’s reluctant heir, watches the proceedings with practised cynicism.
+Meanwhile, Luke Sanderson, the house’s reluctant heir, watches the proceedings with his practised cynicism.

 Who is Eleanor?

 Eleanor Vance is the shattered heart at the centre of The Haunting of Hill House.
-If the house is the novel’s body—with its crooked corridors, slamming doors, and suffocating silences—then Eleanor is its soul.
+If the house is the novel’s body—with its crooked corridors, slamming doors, and suffocating silences, then Eleanor is its soul.
 And it is a soul worn thin by life.

 Foreshadowing the central theme: There is no place for Eleanor

-Before reaching Hill House, Eleanor bumps into a stranger on the street—clumsily knocking something from the woman’s hands.
+Before reaching Hill House, Eleanor bumps into a stranger on the street, clumsily knocking something from the woman’s hands.
 This small moment tells the reader everything: Eleanor spends the entire novel unmoored, perceived as a nuisance, out of place even when she’s just existing.
 Even in an accidental gesture, she’s treated as guilty.

 Her relationships with the others are equally fraught.
-With Theodora, there’s a deep but unstable bond—tinged with jealousy and fear of abandonment.
+With Theodora, there’s a deep but unstable bond, tinged with jealousy and fear of abandonment.
 With Luke, a half-imagined flirtation that never solidifies.
 With Dr. Montague, a quiet longing for approval he never gives.
-Eleanor is always trying to fit—into the group, into the space, into her own skin—and never quite succeeding.
+Eleanor is always trying to fit; into the group, into the space, into her own skin, and never quite succeeding.

 Tragedy at Hill House